-Keep Fido Happy When You’re Away At Work All Day
+9 Ways To Keep Your Dog Happy When You’re Away All Day

 Keys.
 Phone.
 Wallet.
 You’re all set to leave for work.
 And that one last look at your pet and your heart is ready to break.
 Let’s face it.
 We may want to spend every waking minute with our adorable fur-babies, but it’s just not possible.
 And pets hate being left alone at home.
 And what’s more, stressed and bored pets are the perfect recipe for disaster and their targets can range anywhere from the TV remote to your favorite pair of heels.
 They can even harm themselves, while exploring something that is dangerous for them.
 Here’s how you can make their time at home without you, easier to deal with, if not pleasurable.